SeCATrity/Foice/README.md

 ## Voice generation

-Foice reuses the synthesizer from SV2TTS.
+Foice reuses the `synthesizer` and `vocoder` from SV2TTS.
 You can find the pre-trained synthesizer using the [link](https://github.com/CorentinJ/Real-Time-Voice-Cloning).

+Put all pre-trained models in the folder "../F2V_models/".

+Run `End-to-End.ipynb` to generate voice recordings from image.

 ## Third-party related projects
 * Image processing - face alignment: [face_alignment](https://github.com/1adrianb/face-alignment)